You’ll find answers to our most commonly asked questions below. For other inquiries, please contact firstname.lastname@example.org.

 The reasons to read to a child are many.
 But best of all, those reasons last a lifetime.

 In measurable studies comparing children who participated in the lunchtime reading program with those who didn’t, the numbers were overwhelmingly clear.
-In just the first year of participating in the lunchtime reading program alone, nearly every child—99%—improved in the one of more of the following areas: vocabulary, listening comprehension, ability to articulate thoughts, self-confidence, enthusiasm for books and reading and overall reading ability.
+In just the first year of participating in the Lunchtime Reading Program alone, nearly every child—98%—improved in the one of more of the following areas: vocabulary, listening comprehension, ability to articulate thoughts, self-confidence, enthusiasm for books, reading by choice, critical thinking, exposure to new ideas, people, and places, interest in reading instruction, and overall reading ability.

 For a child who struggles with reading, the benefits are many.
 Improved reading skills have been proven to raise academics across the board.
 Even classroom behavior and focus improve.